numpy/numpy/doc/source/user/absolute_beginners.rst

   >>> np.loadtxt('new_file.csv')
   array([1., 2., 3., 4., 5., 6., 7., 8.])

 The ``savetxt()`` and ``loadtxt()`` functions accept additional optional parameters such as header, footer, and delimiter.
-While text files can be easier for sharing, .npy and .npz files are faster to retrieve.
+While text files can be easier for sharing, .npy and .npz files are smaller and faster to read.
 If you need more sophisticated handling of your text file (for example, if you need to work with lines that contain missing values), you will want to use the `genfromtxt` function.